SteeltoeOSS/Samples/Connectors/src/Rabbit/README.md

 You must first create an instance of the Rabbit service in a org/space.

 1. cf target -o myorg -s development
-2. cf create-service cloudamqp lemur myRabbitService
+2. cf create-service p-rabbitmq standard myRabbitService

 # Publish App & Push to CloudFoundry

 1. cf target -o myorg -s development
 2. cd samples/Connectors/src/Rabbit
+3. dotnet restore --configfile nuget.config
+4. dotnet publish -o $PWD/publish -f net451 -r win7-x64
-3. Push the app using the provided manifest.
+5. Push the app using the provided manifest.
- (e.g.  `cf push -f manifest.yml`)
+ (e.g.  `cf push -f manifest.yml -p $PWD/publish` or `cf push -f manifest-windows.yml -p $PWD/publish )

-Note: The provided manifest will create an app named `rabbit-demo` and attempt to bind to the the app to Rabbit service `myRabbitService`.
+Note: The provided manifest will create an app named `rabbit` and attempt to bind to the the app to Rabbit service `myRabbitService`.

 # What to expect - CloudFoundry